Working Breed Guide

 • Provides ongoing support and remains a contact resource after purchase

-Giant Schnauzers can be excellent family dogs in experienced households.
-They bond deeply with their families and do well with older children.
+Giant Schnauzers can be excellent family dogs in experienced households with older children.
+They bond deeply with their families and are protective and playful.
 However, their size and energy make them less suitable for homes with toddlers, as they can accidentally knock small children over during play.
-With the right training, socialization, and family structure, they are deeply affectionate and devoted companions.
+Early socialization and consistent training are essential for success.

-Giant Schnauzers need 90 to 120 minutes of vigorous activity daily, including running, hiking, agility work, or long off-leash play sessions.
+Giant Schnauzers need 90 to 120 minutes of vigorous activity daily.
+This includes running, hiking, agility work, or long off-leash play sessions.
 Mental stimulation through obedience training, scent work, and puzzle games is equally important to prevent destructive behavior.
 This is not a low-maintenance breed when it comes to exercise.

 Giant Schnauzers have a wiry double coat that sheds minimally compared to many large breeds.
 However, they still require brushing two to three times a week, professional grooming every six to eight weeks, and occasional hand-stripping to maintain coat texture and prevent matting.
 Beard care is a daily task.